dharini03/Lang-d-t/README.md

 ## Overview

 This project is a web application that utilizes Natural Language Processing (NLP) techniques to detect the language of input text and translate it into a target language.
-Built using Python and the Streamlit framework, the application provides a user-friendly interface for seamless interaction.
+Built using Python and the Gradio framework, the application provides a user-friendly interface for seamless interaction.

 ## Features